Venture-Capitol/venture-capitol/deploy/README.md

 # Run Terraform

-2. Get Credentials as JSON from a service account with neccessary access rights from [IAM & Admin / Service Accounts](https://console.cloud.google.com/iam-admin/serviceaccounts) and save as `gcp-credentials.json`
+1. Create a new service account for accessing google cloud using terraform from [IAM & Admin / Service Accounts](https://console.cloud.google.com/iam-admin/serviceaccounts).
+For now we you should assign it the "editor" role, although we should probably restrict access event further. tbd.
+2. Click the account, go to the "KEYS"-Tab, click "ADD KEY" -> "CREATE NEW KEY" and create a new JSON key.
+Download it into this folder and name it `credentials.json`

+---

 3. Run `terraform init` to install dependencies
 4. Run `GOOGLE_APPLICATION_CREDENTIALS=./gcp-credentials.json terraform apply` to apply terraform state
 5. Use `terraform destroy` to remove all created infrastructure